- What Does a Sleep Monitor Do?

 A lack of movement can certainly be an indication of sleep, but it’s an incredibly unreliable parameter.
 If you lie in bed watching TV, you might not move for an extended period, tricking this type of monitor into thinking that you’re asleep.

-I experienced such false-positives a couple of times with Jawbone UP and various Apple Watch sleep monitoring apps.
+I experienced such false positives a couple of times with Jawbone UP and various Apple Watch sleep monitoring apps.
+I even experienced such a false positive with the first-generation Biostrap when I reviewed it a couple of years ago.

 Monitor Heart Rate (HR)